Celebrating Pride Month with...Madge Woollard

 You mentioned that your wife is also autistic.
 Would you be able to talk a bit about that?

-Yes, she only got diagnosed last year.
+Yes, she only got diagnosed in 2019.
 She was always the one who suggested that I might be autistic (before my diagnosis).
 In fact, I think we get on so well because we’re both autistic.

 She got her diagnosis privately, whereas mine was done through the NHS, so our experiences of the process were a bit different.
 We both had positive experiences though, as the people assessing us asked the right questions and treated us well.